When the Leader Becomes the Load-Bearing Structure

 It accumulates quietly.

-Until complexity increases again.
+Until complexity increases.

 Or change accelerates.